-Aspect Mitigation Measure Management System/Manual (EHSMS/EHSMM).
-The manual would include (amonother things): o EH&S policy; EH&S aspects and risk assessment; legislative and other requirements; objectives, targets and key performance indicators (KPIs); management plans and standards; roles and responsibilities; training and awareness; non-conformance and corrective action; reporting and auditing; and management review; Update and subsequently implement the Event Management Plan1, to manage evand associated social issues.
-The plan would include (amongst other things): Occupational Health & Safety (OH&S) Management Plan; Event Emergency Evacuation Plan; Medical Plan; Camping Management Plan (for applicable events); and Continue to prepare annual Performance Reports, and to publish the report Parklands' website.
-The reports would include detail on: events held during the reporting period; monitoring results; complaints to the Community Hotline; compliance with the consent conditions; measures that have or will be undertaken to address identified issues at improve environmental performance; Update and subsequently implement all management plans and monitoring progresse above and below) in consultation with applicable authorities and the Regular Working Group (RWG), and to the satisfaction of the Department; Undertake regular independent audits of the EHSMS and development, in accord with the provisions of the EHSMS and/or the development consent; Notify the Department and any other relevant agencies of any incident that occur relation to events or operation of the site.
-Such incidents would include any scircumstances that breaches or exceeds the limits or criteria in the develop consent, or that otherwise causes (or threatens to cause) material harm to environment; Maintain the RWG to oversee and advise on the performance of the events.
-The F would comprise representatives from applicable government authorities and community, and an independent chairperson.
-The RWG would meet at least twice year, and the minutes of RWG meetings would continue to be published on Parkle website; Increase capacity of the proposed large event (ie. Splendour in the Grass) to 42 patrons and then 50,000 patrons, only following demonstrated compliance with traffic-related KPIs (see below) to the satisfaction of the Department.
-Manage the noise emissions from the project to comply with the existing noise lim all times (as identified in Table 6.3 of the EIS), for all receivers apart from those negotiated noise agreements;
+Aspect Mitigation Measure Aspect Environmental, Health & Safety (EH&S) Management Update and subsequently implement the Environmental Health and Safety Management System/Manual (EHSMS/EHSMM).
+The manual would include (amongst other things): EH&S policy; EH&S aspects and risk assessment; legislative and other requirements; objectives, targets and key performance indicators (KPIs); management plans and standards; roles and responsibilities; training and awareness; non-conformance and corrective action; reporting and auditing; and management review; Update and subsequently implement the Event Management Plan1, to manage events and associated social issues.
+The plan would include (amongst other things): Occupational Health & Safety (OH&S) Management Plan; Event Emergency Evacuation Plan; Medical Plan; Camping Management Plan (for applicable events); and Temporary Structures Plan; complaints to the Community Hotline; complaints to the Community Hotline; compliance with the consent conditions; measures that have or will be undertaken to address identified issues and/or improve environmental performance; Update and subsequently implement all management plans and monitoring programs (see above and below) in consultation with applicable authorities and the Regulatory Working Group (RWG), and to the satisfaction of the Department; Undertake regular independent audits of the EHSMS and development, in accordance with the provisions of the EHSMS and vertex sources of any incident that occurs in relation to orperse aprese or exceeds the limits or criteria in the development consent; Notify the Department and any other relevant agencies of any incident that occurs in relation to events or operation of the satisfaction of the bepartment; Undertake regular independent audits of the EHSMS and development, in accordance with the provisions of the EHSMS and/or the development, on secondan patrons and then 50,000 patrons, only following demonstrated compliance with the traffic-related KPIs (see below) to the satisfaction of the Department.
+Noise and Vibration Manage the noise emissions from the project to comply with the existing noise limits at all times (as identified in Table 6.3 of the EIS), for all receivers apart from those with negotiated noise agreements;